All students interested in taking CHEM 101 or CHEM 103 in Fall 2022 must take a 60-minute General Chemistry Entrance

 This course is for students with excellent precollege preparation and takes the place of CHEM 101 and 102.
 This course is suited for students who already have a solid understanding of introductory topics such as the mole concept, balancing reactions, and calculating solution concentrations.
 Topics included in the course are reaction types, equilibrium, thermodynamics, reaction rates and mechanisms, and bonding.

 Students who don’t already have qualifying AP, IB, or A-level scores may be admitted through an online placement exam.
 Students who have had chemistry in high school and who plan to take both chemistry and calculus should take the examination.

 Must I take a placement exam to get into CHEM 103?

 Yes.
-You need to either have qualifying AP, IB, or A-level scores or pass the Chemistry 103 placement exam given during orientation week.
+You need to either have qualifying AP, IB, or A-level scores or pass the Chemistry 103 placement exam.
 SAT II scores or high school grades can’t be used for placement.

 Is there is a placement test that will allow me to skip general chemistry and go directly into Chemistry 205 (Organic Chemistry)?

 There is no placement exam that allows you to enter CHEM 205.
 However, if you had exceptional high school preparation in mathematics and chemistry, and earned an AP score of 4 or 5, or an IB higher-level chemistry exam score of 6 or 7, you may talk with the department chair about the possibility of enrolling in CHEM 205 (Organic Chemistry).